 - Keep the independent operator decision letter issued to your company from the WSIB, as proof of the status ruling.

 An individual ruled to be an independent operator, and who does not have WSIB optional insurance coverage, is not protected by the Workplace Safety and Insurance Act (Act).

 The WSIB has the authority to determine who is a worker or an independent operator under the WSIA and reserves the right to review this ruling at any time.

 To avoid liability for unpaid premiums the WSIB recommends that you request a Clearance if your contractor/subcontractor retains help.
 The WSIB issues a Clearance when the contractor’s/subcontractor’s account is in good standing.

-The Clearance waives the WSIB’s right to hold you liable for any premiums owed by the contractor/subcontractor for the labour portion of the contract that are due within the period of the Clearance.
+The Clearance waives the WSIB’s right to hold you liable for any premiums owed by the contractor/subcontractor for the labour portion of the contract that are due within the validity period of the Clearance.

 A Clearance is not an instrument for determining worker or independent operator status.

 A Clearance is not proof an owner, partner, or executive officer has WSIB optional insurance coverage.
 For more information see Optional Insurance.

 Construction contractors/ subcontractors

 Effective January 1, 2013, certain contractors/subcontractors who are independent operators in the construction industry are required to register with the WSIB ? unless the contractor/subcontractor is excluded from coverage by the home renovation exemption or they are a worker of the principal.
 Contractors/subcontractors must have a valid clearance in place before any construction work begins and for the full length of all jobs.
 Independent Operator letters no longer apply for construction.